 - Our 13 independent, non-profit, public-mission colleges and universities are an important component of the overall higher education structure in New Jersey

 - Work diligently to continue to provide the access and affordability to offer students more choices and opportunities to stay in New Jersey for college education thus limiting the out-migration

 - Want to work cooperatively with Legislature and Governor on improving the opportunities for a quality higher-education in New Jersey

-Advocacy for Independent Higher Education in New Jersey: AICUNJ
+Advocacy for Independent Higher Education in New Jersey: ICUNJ

-The Association of Independent Colleges and Universities in New Jersey (AICUNJ) is the advocacy organizations that works to support New Jersey’s independent, non-profit institutions.
+The Independent Colleges and Universities of New Jersey (ICUNJ) is the advocacy organizations that works to support New Jersey’s independent, non-profit institutions.
 Each year, ICUNJ interacts with State government about the importance of non-profit, public mission colleges and universities as a component of the higher education system in the State.

 Initiatives include lobbying for more direct state aid and advocating for increase in Tuition Aid Grants (TAG) and Educational Opportunity Funding (EOF).